input-output-hk/iohk-monitoring-framework/docs/pres-20181204/master.rst

 2 benchmarking
 ==============

-Purpose: observe events and prepare them for later analysis
+Purpose: observe outcomes and events, and prepare them for later analysis

 - record events with exact timestamps